WAYWIDN/DA-IICT-Placement-Manager/README.md

     3) Placement Statistics --> Give The Placement Statistics Of Data
     4) Not Selected Student Details --> Sort Not Selected Students Data

+## How To Run It ##
+    1) Download A zip file or Clone A Repo On Your Local Computer(If you downloaded zip file unzip it).

+    2) Run Main.cpp.

+    3) Select 1 and add data from the csv files.

+    4) Now Select Option 2 - 4 to do work mentioned above also select sub options to do particular work.

+    5) You can save all your output in file except placement statistics.

+    6) After work select 5 and Exit the program.

 ## Languages used
  - [C++](https://www.cplusplus.com)